 Medically referred to as Hypertension, high blood pressure causes no obvious symptoms at all.
 But, it can have many threatening consequences.
-It is often labeled as “the silent killer.”
+It is often labelled as “the silent killer.”
 People with high blood pressure typically don’t know it until their blood pressure is measured.
 It is estimated that 1 out of every 5 people with high blood pressure are unaware that they are at a higher risk of having strokes and heart attacks.

 What Is High Blood Pressure?